trueos/trueos-docs/trueos-handbook/helpsupport.rst

 * The |trueos| code has been organized into repositories representing the |lumina| desktop, the graphical utilities, |sysadm|, and various other applications.
-When reporting a bug, select the "trueos-core" repository.
-If the bug is specific to |lumina|, instead select the "lumina" repository.
+When reporting a bug, select the *trueos-core*" repository.
+If the bug is specific to |lumina|, instead select the *lumina* repository.

 * After clicking a repostitory name, use the :guilabel:`Search` bar on its page to confirm no similar bug report exists.
 If a similar